-When you’re preparing for a roof repair or a full roof replacement, one of the first questions you’ll likely ask is: How many shingles in a bundle?
-Understanding this simple but important detail helps you avoid material shortages, control costs, and plan your roofing project with confidence.
+When you’re getting ready for a roof repair or a full replacement, one of the first things you’ll wonder is: how many shingles in a bundle?
+Knowing this detail helps prevent running out of materials, keeps your costs under control, and makes planning your project much easier.

 What Is a Bundle of Shingles?